A ROOT CAUSE ANALYSIS USING PRIZ INNOVATION PLATFORM

 Headache is a problem.
 Let’s perform the Root cause Search: first, Cause-Effect Chain Analysis and second, Root Cause Analysis.

 Now we can start Root Cause Analysis moving from the bottom of the chain to the top.
-The result of the analysis is shown below:

-The bottom Cause is the dead-end of the chain.
+As a matter of fact, the bottom Cause is the dead-end of the chain.
 It is FRC.
 We can try to remove it by special advertising, changing the laws and regulations, we can also initiate the production of special drugs preventing pregnant women from smoking or reducing the circumstances of smoking.
 This generally could reduce the harmful effect in the future, but will never reduce my pain.

-All the rest of the Root Causes are ARC’s.
+Subsequently, all the rest of the Root Causes are ARC’s.
 Eliminating any of them may solve the current problem, but will not prevent it from occurring in the future.

 If we choose problems with stomach as a Root Cause it can be removed by surgery, but maybe we are not ready for such a dangerous solution.